NubletZ/wp108b/homework/BookStore (Final)/README.md

 <br>

-### b.
-And if you log in as admin you can access some pages differently :
+### b. if you log in as admin you can access some pages differently :
 ### 1. Home
 > Same with user
 ### 2. Shop